sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/submit/controllerIds.md

 <td>optional; array[string]</td>

-<td>Filters orders that have been generated for the controller-IDs that are in the list controllerIds.
-The orders will be submitted to the controller for that they have been planned before.
+<td>Filters orders that have been generated for the Controller IDs that are in the list controllerIds.
+The orders will be submitted to the Controller for that they have been planned before.

 </td>